renxida/iseedeaduops-poc/README.md

 # What is this

-This is proof-of-concept code for our paper [I See Dead micro-ops: Leaking Secrets via Intel/AMD Micro-Op Caches](https://ieeexplore.ieee.org/abstract/document/9499837), published in ISCA 2021.
+This is proof-of-concept code for my paper [I See Dead micro-ops: Leaking Secrets via Intel/AMD Micro-Op Caches](https://www.cs.virginia.edu/venkat/papers/isca2021a.pdf), published [here at ISCA 2021](https://ieeexplore.ieee.org/abstract/document/9499837) with [Logan Moody](https://www.linkedin.com/in/loganmoody1), [Mohammadkazem Taram](https://mktrm.github.io/) and [Matthew Jordan](https://www.linkedin.com/in/matthew-jordan-67739615a) (click names to see LinkedIn).

+We are advised by [Ashish Venkat](http://www.cs.virginia.edu/venkat/) and [Dean M. Tullsen](https://cseweb.ucsd.edu/~tullsen/) in this publication.

 # Files in this